mjetpax/80sMixtapeAPI/README.md

 ./80sMixtapeAPI
 ```

-Output: `80's Mixtape API is listening to some rad jamz on port :8080!`
+Output: `80's Mixtape API is listening on port 8080!`

 ### Use cUrl to ping endpoints